Therapy Options for Everything from a Crisis to a Small Worry

-What Else Provides the Same Level of Care as Weekly Talk Therapy?
+What Provides the Same Level of Care as Therapy?

 “À la carte” combinations of outpatient care can be more effective than talk therapy alone.
 Many people choose to get both medication and therapy.
 Taking medication can relieve difficult symptoms and help you get more out of individual or group therapy sessions.
 Another popular combination is to do both individual and group therapy.
 Support groups, self-help, and mental health apps can be even more effective when combined with therapy and medication.

 Some people who start out combining medication and therapy get to a point where they can maintain their mental health just by taking a maintenance dose of medication.
 Some people can fully treat their mental health symptoms with medication alone.
 Others never need it or want it and can recover without it.
 Some don’t like the side effects or simply prefer therapy.
 Only you can discover what is right for you.

 Intermediate levels of care provide a higher level of care than weekly talk therapy but a lower level of care than hospitalization.